 WHY MAKE THE SWITCH?

 Electric vehicles are a hot buy, but they aren’t making the planet hotter.
 They produce drastically fewer carbon emissions than a normal gas-fueled car.
-With SDG&E producing 45% renewable energy from wind and solar to the grid, you can feel confident that driving an EV will lower your carbon footprint.
+With SDG&E providing 45% renewable energy from wind and solar to the grid, you can feel confident that driving an EV will lower your carbon footprint.
 “The average EV in the US today produces the emissions equivalent of a gasoline car that gets 73 miles per gallon” mentions the Union of Concerned Scientists.
 Driving an internal gas combustion engine will contribute to air pollution.
-With each push of the pedal, harsh greenhouse gases are released into the air, worsening the current climate conditions.
+With each push of the pedal, harsh greenhouse gases are released into the air, worsening the current climate conditions and our air quality.

 Electric cars can also save you money in the long run.
 Without the use of a gas engine, EVs do not require oil changes, spark plugs, timing belts, and other routine maintenance.
 Additionally, powering an electric vehicle costs less than their gasoline-fuel counterparts.
 According to the U.S. Environmental Protection Agency, “The number of miles an EV will travel before the battery needs to be recharged is often less than the distance your gasoline car can travel before being refueled, but typically is still enough to accomplish the average person’s daily driving needs.”
 With public charging stations becoming more common or even installing a personal charging station at your home, powering your vehicle is more convenient than ever.
 To completely run your EV with clean power you may consider adding solar panels and battery storage to your home charging station.